 The Company entered into a non-exclusive financial and investor relations agreement with ACM Alpha Consulting Management EST ("ACMest"), effective May 1, 2012.
-On March 7, 2014, Mr. Andreas Kandziora was appointed as an Observer to the Board.
-Mr. Kandziora is President and Chief Executive Officer of ACMest.
-Mr. Kandziora informed the Company that it represents shareholders who hold in total, approximately 88% of the Company's issued and outstanding shares. (also see Tabular Disclosure of Contractual Obligations section below).
+On March 7, 2014, Mr. Andreas Kandziora was asked to act as an Observer on the Board of Directors of the Company.
+Mr. Kandziora was also appointed to the Supervisory Board of Helix Immuno-Oncology, the Company's wholly owned subsidiary in Poland.
+Mr. Kandziora is President and CEO of ACMest.
+During the current fiscal quarter, Mrs. Veronika Kandziora, was appointed Corporate Secretary of the Company.

-Related party transactions are at arm's length and recorded at the amount agreed to by the related parties.
+Related party transactions are in the normal course of operations and recorded at the amount agreed to by the related parties.